-The Notes folder
+The “Notes” folder (for

-Hook to New” command, Hook stores the new file in the Hook Notes folder.
+Hook to New command to create a file (as opposed to an object), Hook stores the new file in its notes folder.
 By default, this folder is called “Notes” and is stored in ~/Documents/ (i.e., it is

 ~/Documents/Hook/Notes).
 However, you can use this tab to select any folder to which macOS grants you permission.